scott-knight/linux-on-windows-11/customize-debian.md

 code .
 ```

-This will load VSCode and connect to your Debian instance.
-I'm a little hazy on what happens after it connects, but you should be able to see the files of your home directory.
+This will load VSCode and connect to your Debian instance, and you will see the files of your home directory.

 <br/>
-e

 2. Close VSCode and the terminal

 <br/>